Take a digital wallet payment

 First 6 digits of card number | Yes | No | No |

-Email address | Yes, if you enable email address collection | Yes, if you enable email address collection | Yes, if you enable email address collection |
+Email address | Yes, if you turn on email address collection | Yes, if you turn on email address collection | Yes, if you turn on email address collection |

 The GOV.UK Pay API returns a null